 How can I join the PMSA?

 The PMSA has much to offer it members and attracts people with a variety of wide-ranging interests.
 Our members are private, public, individual and corporate.
 Some create or conserve sculpture, some are local historians, art-historians, researchers or writers, some collect or commission sculpture and others simply just love it.
 Whatever your particular area of interest, do join and share it with us.
-Click the join us tab, choose your membership and payment category, download the form and send it to the address indicated.
+Click the join us tab, download the form and send it to the address indicated.
 We look forward to welcoming you.

 To read about joining the PMSA and membership benefits visit.
-We have different types of subscription rates – decide which is appropriate to you.
 We prefer payments by standing order - download the relevant documents and post it to the address on the form.

 Can I volunteer?

-Yes please, we are keen to engage people who are interested in all aspects of sculpture and in work anywhere in the UK.
-We need people to assist in our recording project, to create activities in areas of the UK, and to help with some of our organisation.
+We are keen to engage people who are interested in all aspects of sculpture.
+We need people to assist in our recording project, to create activities in areas of the UK, and to help with the organisation.
 Contact us to discuss what interests you.

 Do you fund projects, if not can you advise on funding?